-Although some people refer to the tabby as a breed of cat, it actually just refers to the pattern of a cat’s coat – those lovely striped, spotted and swirled sections of colour that you see in types of tabby cats.
+What is a tabby cat?
+And why do these cats have an “M” on their forehead?
+Although some people refer to the tabby as a breed of cat, it actually just refers to the pattern of their coat – those lovely striped, spotted and swirled sections of colour that you see in types of tabby cats.

-Types of Tabby Cats
+Four Types of Tabby Cats

 A more recent story of how tabby cats came to have an M on their forehead comes from writer and animal welfare advocate Jim Willis, in his story ‘Beloved of Bast’.
-The story tells of a cat named Mother who is visited by Bast, beloved cat of sun goddess Ra, who decrees that all tabby cats should have the letter M on their forehead to commemorate Mother’s kindness.
+The story tells of a cat named Mother who is visited by Bast, beloved cat of sun goddess Ra.
+Ra decrees that all tabby cats should have the letter M on their forehead to commemorate Mother’s kindness.

 Which legend do you think best explains the origin of the “M” on tabby cat foreheads?